helenw6936/sep10-freedom-project/tool/learning-log.md

       <div class="indeterminate"></div>
   </div>
 ```
-* Next yolo: explore mor eof the preloader in materialize
+* Next yolo: explore more of the preloader in materialize

+### 14/15/2026

 <!--